About the Illinois Department of Corrections

 The Illinois Department of Corrections (IDOC) was established in 1970.
 During its creation, the agency combined administration of all state prisons, juvenile centers and adult and juvenile parole services under one direction for the first time.
 The creation of the training academy followed in 1974, which helped set the foundation of training the best staff possible for the agency’s correctional facilities.
 On July 1, 2006, the Illinois Department of Juvenile Justice was formed, which separated the adult and juvenile corrections systems.

 When IDOC originated, Illinois only operated seven adult facilities.
 Since that time, stricter laws have resulted in increased sentencing and longer terms.
-To address this steady increase in the inmate population, the agency today operates 26 adult correctional centers as well as 2 boot camps and 4 adult transition centers, and 9 work camps.
+To address this steady increase in the inmate population, the agency today operates 25 adult correctional centers as well as boot camps, work camps and adult transition centers.

 Safety is at the forefront of agency operations with an emphasis on frontline staff to protect and control inmates.
 A number of initiatives to ensure the safety of employees and inmates have yielded significant results.
 Security level designations, controlled line movement, inmate property boxes and increased monitoring of security threat groups have contributed to a more secure Illinois prison system.

-The recidivism rate for Fiscal Year 2011 in Illinois is 47.0 percent, which is a 6-year low for the agency.
-While the current rate is down, we must continue to reduce this number.
+The recidivism rate for Fiscal Year 2012 in Illinois is 47.1 percent.
+We must continue to reduce this number.
 In order to do that, IDOC must take a three-prong approach.

 1st - The agency must reduce the number of offenders coming into prison.
 Forty-seven percent of the offenders who are released from IDOC have been in the department’s custody for six month or less.
 It is the agency’s belief that these mostly, low-level non-violent offenders can be punished in less expensive community options.